Hiking in Tasmania: Mount Field & Cradle Mountain Highlights

 boardwalk1

-Whenever we visit Cradle Mountain, the Dove Lake Circuit is a must-do for us.
-It’s the perfect hike for those who may not be extremely fit, but still want to enjoy the beauty of the area.
-This Grade 3 walk takes 2 to 3 hours and includes some steep sections, boardwalks, and gravel paths.
-Along the way, there are breathtaking viewpoints offering stunning views of the mountains and the lake.
-No wonder this is the most popular walk at Cradle Mountain!
+Whenever we visit Cradle Mountain, the Dove Lake Circuit is a must-do walk for us.
+It’s an ideal hike for those who may not be extremely fit but still want to experience the area’s spectacular scenery.
+This Grade 3 circuit takes around 2 to 3 hours to complete and includes a mix of gentle climbs, some steeper sections, boardwalks, and gravel paths.
+Along the way, several breathtaking viewpoints offer stunning views across Dove Lake to the surrounding mountains.
+It’s easy to see why this is the most popular walk at Cradle Mountain.

 From Marion’s Lookout, we followed the Overland Track to Kitchen Hut where we had a break.
 Along the way, we had a fantastic view of the iconic Bluff Barn.
 A picturesque spot that’s often photographed from every angle.
 Then we descended via the Horse Track.